-Wes’s passion and hands-on experience with several excavations has allowed him to glean a lot of knowledge in the science of paleontology.
+Wes’s passion and hands-on experience with several excavations have allowed him to glean a lot of knowledge in the science of paleontology.
 There are dozens of professionals in this field that he has been blessed to work along-side of the past several years.
 Hence, he is considered an amateur paleontologist.
 Wes states it all started with the following:

 My passion for dinosaurs started when I was a small child.
 My repeated dream as a child was of a dinosaur (T-Rex) chasing me under my grandparent’s house.
 I, of course, being a brave young man, looked to see what it was.
 “It” was about twenty feet tall!
 I could hear the sounds it made!
 The huffing and breathing was soooo loud as well as the groaning noises “It” made.
 I am sure the sounds were amplified by my fear of coming eye to eye with “It”!
 Once I sized “It” up, I took a deep breath.
 I then heard the thundering sounds of “it’s” footsteps bringing an adrenaline rush that scooted me to the other end of the house as fast as I could go!